openplans/openblock-old/docs/demo_setup.rst

 If you run into trouble
 -----------------------

-If you encounter problems, double check that you have the basic system :ref:`requirements` installed.
+If you encounter problems, double check that you have the basic :ref:`requirements` installed.

 Then you can try doing the part that failed by hand, and then